renderium/renderium/README.md

 **Throw errors:**

-- if component already added
+- if component has already been added to layer
-- if component do not implement [Component](#renderiumcomponent) interface
+- if component has not implemented [Component](#renderiumcomponent) interface

 #### `#removeComponent()`